spotify/HubFramework/fastlane/README.md

                   defaults to `YES`

-- RUN_TESTS:      Whether unit tests should be ran, defaults to `YES`
+- RUN_TESTS:      Whether unit tests should be run, defaults to `YES`

 - BUILD_DEMO_APP: Whether the demo app should be built or not, defaults to `YES`

-- RUN_DANGER:     Whether Danger should be ran or not, defaults to `NO`
+- RUN_DANGER:     Whether Danger should be run or not, defaults to `NO`

 ----